 You can add large-capacity virtual disks to virtual machines and add more space to existing disks, even when the virtual machine is running.
 You can set most of the virtual disk parameters during virtual machine creation or after you install the guest operating system.

 You can store virtual machine data in a new virtual disk, an existing virtual disk, or a mapped SAN LUN.
-A virtual disk, which appears as a single hard disk to the guest operating system, is composed of one or more files on the host file system.
+A virtual disk appears as a single hard disk to the guest operating system.
+The virtual disk is composed of one or more files on the host file system.
 You can copy or move virtual disks on the same hosts or between hosts.

-For virtual machines running on an ESXi host, you can store the virtual machine data directly on a SAN LUN instead of storing it in a virtual disk file.
-This ability is useful if you are running applications in your virtual machines that must detect the physical characteristics of the storage device.
-Additionally, mapping a SAN LUN allows you to use existing SAN commands to manage storage for the disk.
+For virtual machines running on an ESXi host, you can store virtual machine data directly on a SAN LUN instead of using a virtual disk file.
+This option is useful if in your virtual machines you run applications that must detect the physical characteristics of the storage device.
+Mapping a SAN LUN also allows you to use existing SAN commands to manage storage for the disk.

 To accelerate virtual machine performance, you can configure virtual machines to use vSphere Flash Read Cache™.
 For details about Flash Read Cache behavior, see the vSphere Storage documentation.